Ouster Lidar FAQ

 Do your sensors have multiple returns?

-The need for multiple returns originated from previous generations of LIDAR sensors having (1) low resolution, and (2) high beam divergence.
+While multiple returns is important for operating in dust or rain, the need for it in other applications originated from previous generations of LIDAR sensors having (1) low resolution, and (2) high beam divergence.
 Regarding resolution, our OS-1-64 product has four times the vertical resolution than the previous best typical sensors used for surveys on drones.
 Regarding beam divergence, our sensors have >2.5x lower beam divergence than comparable sensors.
 For example, our laser “spot size” at 100m has a diameter of 25cm, versus other sensors that have a 60-120cm spot size or greater, resulting in worse spatial accuracy, and the need for multiple returns as a stopgap to develop a point cloud with high spatial accuracy.
 We take the strongest return with more beams, and with more focused beams.

 Is your sensor solid state?
 Are you working on a solid state version?